-The Act on the Finnish Centre for Pensions states that the responsibilities of the institution include, for example, the compiling of statistics in its sector of activities.
+The Act on the Finnish Centre for Pensions states that the responsibilities of the institution include, for example, the compiling of statistics in its field of operation.
 The production of the statistics at the Finnish Centre for Pensions is handled by the Statistics Unit of the Planning Department.

 Relevance of statistical information

-Statutory pension security in Finland consists primarily of two statutory pension schemes, the earnings-related pension scheme and the national pension scheme.
+Statutory pension security in Finland consists primarily of two pension schemes: the earnings-related pension scheme and the national pension scheme.
 The pensions of the former scheme are based on earnings, while the pensions of the latter scheme are residence-based.
-Earnings-related pensioners in Finland provides an overview of the Finnish earnings-related pension scheme.
-It collects data on the pensions received by an individual under the different earnings-related pension acts into an integrated whole.
+Earnings-related pensioners in Finland provides an overview of the pensions paid within the Finnish earnings-related pension scheme.

-In the private sector, the earnings-related pension security is managed by authorised pension insurance companies and company and industry-wide pension funds, and in the public sector primarily by Keva.
-The Finnish Centre for Pensions functions as a centre for the earnings-related pension scheme.
+In the private sector, the earnings-related pension provision is administered by earnings-related pension insurance companies, industry-wide pension funds and company pension funds.
+The Finnish Centre for Pensions is the central body of the earnings-related pension scheme.
 One of its assignments is to collect the information required for the administration of earnings-related pension matters for the purpose of handling the tasks prescribed to it.

-The statistic Pensioners and Insured in Finland covers the whole statutory earnings-related pension provision, as well as voluntary registered supplementary pension provision financed by the employer.
-Voluntary non-registered supplementary pension security paid by the employer is not included in the figures of these statistics, nor voluntary pension provision paid by the individuals themselves.
-The statistics also do not include pensions from the national pension scheme and pension from workers’ compensation, motor liability and military accident insurance, so-called SOLITA pensions.
+Earnings-related pensioners in Finland covers the whole statutory earnings-related pension provision, as well as voluntary registered supplementary pension provision financed by the employer.
+Voluntary non-registered supplementary pensions paid by the employer are not included in the figures of these statistics, nor voluntary pension provision paid by the individuals themselves.
+In addition, the statistics do not include pensions from the national pension scheme and pension from workers compensation, motor liability and military accident insurance, so-called SOLITA pensions.

-The statistics contain figures, median pensions and median ages of earnings-related pension recipients and new retirees on an earnings-related pension as at the end of the year.
-The statistics also contain information on earnings-related pension expenditure, expected effective retirement ages, solutions relating to disability pensions, earnings-related pensions paid abroad, vocational rehabilitation and those insured for earnings-related pension benefits.
+The statistics contain figures on the number and median pensions of earnings-related pension recipients and new retirees on an earnings-related pension as at the end of the year.
+The statistics also contain information on earnings-related pension expenditure, earnings-related pensions paid abroad and disability pension decisions.

 The main classifier in the statistics is the division of the earnings-related pension scheme into the private and the public sector.
-The following classifications are also used in the statistics: pension benefit, pension size, gender and age.
+In addition, the following classifications are used in the statistics: pension benefit, pension size, gender and age.
 Disability pensions are classified by disease category.
 The regional classification for the earnings-related pension expenditure is based on the Finnish regions (http://stat.fi/meta/luokitukset/maakunta/001-2015/index_en.html).
 Pension recipients abroad are classified by country of residence and country groups.

-The statistics is aimed at decision-makers, planners and researchers in social security and specialists in the pension field.
+The statistics serves social security specialists, researchers and the media, as well as others requiring information about this field.
 Equally comprehensive statistical data on Finnish pension recipients is not available elsewhere.

 Correctness and accuracy of data

-The regional data is based on the population data of the Social Insurance Institution.
+The regional data presented in the statistics is based on Kela’s population data.
 It is supplemented on the basis of the country of tax at source for pensions paid abroad, as reported by the pension providers.

 Flaws detected in the statistics are immediately corrected on the website.
 In connection with the correction, information on the content and time of the correction is provided.
 A correction page is added to printed publications that have not yet been distributed.
-If the error is substantial, a separate bulletin is issued for those who have already received the publication.
+If the error is substantial, a separate bulletin is issued for those who have already received the printed publication.

 Timeliness and promptness of published data